appreciated/vortex-crud/README.md

 - **API-Endpoints**: Allow defining API endpoints using the configuration file

 ## Data Handling and Management
-turbo-crud utilizes the H2 database during development.
-The database is accessed by the service `TurboCrudEntityManagerService`, while the `TurboCrudDatabaseSchemaValidator` ensures the schema aligns with the HOCON configuration at startup.
+turbo-crud utilizes the SQLite database during development.
+The database is accessed by the service `TurboCrudEntityManagerService`, while the `TurboCrudDatabaseSchemaValidator` ensures the schema aligns with the Java configuration at startup.
 Custom EntityManagerService implementations are also supported, requiring only an interface implementation.

 ### Core Concept: User-Defined Database Model
 The database model is defined by the user, with turbo-crud validating that the view representation aligns with this model.
 Some system-defined tables, such as those for auditing, user, and role management, are exceptions: